aarongaither/Hangman-Game/README.md

 # Hangman-Game

-Week 3 Assignment

-## Assignment Overview
+## Overview
-_In this assignment, you'll create one of two possible computer games: Hangman or Psychic.
-These apps will run in the browser, and feature dynamically updated HTML powered by your JavaScript code._
+This app is a browser implementation of the classic word guessing game: Hangman.
+It features dynamically updated HTML and DOM from jQuery and Javascript.
+This game utilizes some ES6 syntax, so of course, if you're using IE, you are out of luck.

 ## Theme - Javascript and Web Tech

 Display info is formatted like a Javascript object with syntax highlighting reminiscient of the default Sublime theme, Monokai.
-Guess word list is comprised of terms pulled from the UCSD - BC syllabus.
+Guess word list is comprised of terms common in the web development world.
 Input buttons are styled like a qwerty keyset.

 ## Gameplay